-- 1.15.
+1.15.
 This Safety Guide addresses two interrelated issues: the safety assessment of the research reactor and the preparation of the safety analysis report.
 It also provides general recommendations on the conduct of the steps in the licensing of a research reactor.
+The main reason for presenting these two topics together in a single Safety Guide is their interrelationship and their joint importance in the licensing process.

+&lt;sup>6 Further recommendations on preparation of the safety analysis report for a research reactor with greater potential hazard are provided in Refs [7, 8].

+&lt;sup>7 Recommendations on decommissioning activities are provided in Ref.
+[9].

-The main reason for presenting these two topics together in a single Safety Guide is their interrelationship and their joint importance in the licensing process. - 1.16.
-Section 2 describes the licensing process by which the safety of the research reactor and the issuing of licences are controlled and determined. - 1.17.
-Section 3 presents general recommendations on the preparation of the safety analysis report, in particular the preparation of the safety analysis by the operating organization. - 1.18.
-Section 4 provides general recommendations on the information to be provided to the regulatory body to facilitate the process of review and assessment of the safety of the research reactor by the regulatory body. - 1.19.
-The Appendix provides comprehensive guidance on the preparation of the safety analysis report for a research reactor having the characteristics discussed in paras 1.3 and 1.10-1.1314.
-It provides recommendations on the standard content of the safety analysis report. - 1.20.
-Annexes I and II outline, and provide information on, the application of a basic approach to performing the safety analysis for a research reactor using mainly deterministic methods8 (which are normally used for safety evaluations for research reactors, however, probabilistic techniques could be used to supplement deterministic methods) to analyze accidents, including their radiological consequences.
+1.16.
+Section 2 describes the licensing process by which the safety of the research reactor and the issuing of licences are controlled and determined.

+1.17.
+Section 3 presents general recommendations on the preparation of the safety analysis report, in particular the preparation of the safety analysis by the operating organization.

+1.18.
+Section 4 provides general recommendations on the information to be provided to the regulatory body to facilitate the process of review and assessment of the safety of the research reactor by the regulatory body.

+1.19.
+The Appendix provides comprehensive guidance on the preparation of the safety analysis report for a research reactor having the characteristics discussed in paras 1.3 and 1.10-1.13.
+It provides recommendations on the standard content of the safety analysis report.

+1.20.
+Annexes I and II outline, and provide information on, the application of a basic approach to performing the safety analysis for a research reactor using mainly deterministic methods to analyse accidents, including their radiological consequences.
 Annex III deals with specific aspects of the reactor to be described in the safety analysis report.
 Finally, Annex IV provides a list of typical sources of radiation in a research reactor to be considered and described in the safety analysis report.

-8-Annex I deals mainly with deterministic methods which are normally used for safety evaluations for research reactors.
-Probabilistic techniques could be used to supplement deterministic methods; see paras 3.28 and 3.29
+&lt;sup>8 Annex I deals mainly with deterministic methods which are normally used for safety evaluations for research reactors.
+Probabilistic techniques could be used to supplement deterministic methods; see paras 3.28 and 3.29.